 Along with a group of 44 other Syrians, including four minors and three women, the respondent crossed the Turkish border into Bulgaria.
-On the night of August 19th, the group took a taxi from Edirne to the Bulgarian-Turkish border, where they were dropped off and walked around 500 meters to the fence.
+On the night of August 19th, the group took a taxi from Edirne to the Bulgarian-Turkish border, where they were dropped off and walked approximately 500 metres to the fence.
 Cutting a hole in the fence, the group crossed onto Bulgarian soil.
-They continued the next stage of the journey on foot, walking around 24 kilometers with only two five-minute breaks along the way, until they were stopped in the forest near Sharkovo by six Bulgarian Border Police (GDBP) patrolling on foot.
+They continued the next stage of the journey on foot, walking around 24 kilometres with only two five-minute breaks along the way until they were stopped in the forest near Sharkovo by six Bulgarian Border Police (GDBP) patrolling on foot.
 At this point, the group had split in two; the respondent and 14 others led in the front group while the remaining 30 people followed behind.
 The people in the first group were physically beaten and stripped of their phones, money, and clothing.
 Among the group were four minors between 11 and 16 years old, who were also beaten by the officers.

 The respondent said that the officers spoke English to the group and Bulgarian to each other and stated that they were wearing green sage-coloured shirts and pants.
-When shown a photo of the GDBP via an internal document listing different uniforms, the respondent confirmed their identity (see image A below).

 Barefoot and almost naked, the 15 Syrians walked along a thorny ground for about four hours back towards Vaysal.
-In the forest, four Turkish soldiers clad in green camouflage stopped them; they gave them food and water and one soldier gave his shirt to a man who was cold.
+In the forest, four Turkish soldiers clad in green camouflage reportedly stopped them; they gave them food and water and one soldier gave his shirt to a man who was cold.
 Then the group continued on foot along the road until they reached Vaysal, from where they took a taxi to Edirne.

 The respondent added that when they asked the police for asylum, “They said ‘Bulgaria, no’ and [instead] beat us with a baton.”